-In previous work we have developed a Bayesian framework that allows inferences to be made about regional activations using Posterior Probability Maps (PPMs) [34].
-This has been extended by incorporating a spatial prior embodying our knowledge that evoked responses are spatially contiguous [34].
+In previous work we have developed a Bayesian framework that allows inferences to be made about regional activations using Posterior Probability Maps (PPMs) [Penny et al., 2005].
+This has been extended by incorporating a spatial prior embodying our knowledge that evoked responses are spatially contiguous [Penny et al., 2005].
 A key feature of that work is that it provides an approximation to the model evidence.